richo/zephyros/Docs/Protocol.md

 ->
 ```

-It might be easier if `zepl` was a Homebrew package.
-But one of their rules is that authors shouldn't submit their own tools, someone else has to.
-Maybe that someone is you? :)

 ### Pseudo-sync

 Technically the protocol is asynchronous, to allow for callbacks.
 But it's nicer to just write `win.title()` and have it return the title directly.
 The pseudo-sync trick solves this problem.
-This is the basic idea, using Ruby:
+This is the basic idea, using Ruby pseudo-code:

 ```ruby
 def send_sync(args)